Hafez

-Hafez is best known for his Divān, a collection of his surviving poems probably compiled after his death.
+Hafez is best known for his Divân, a collection of his surviving poems probably compiled after his death.
 His works can be described as "antinomian" and with the medieval use of the term "theosophical"; the term "theosophy" in the 13th and 14th centuries was used to indicate mystical work by "authors only inspired by the Islamic holy books" (as distinguished from theology).
 Hafez primarily wrote in the literary genre of lyric poetry or ghazals, which is the ideal style for expressing the ecstasy of divine inspiration in the mystical form of love poems.
 He was a Sufi.

 Themes of his ghazals include the beloved, faith and exposing hypocrisy.
 In his ghazals, he deals with love, wine and taverns, all presenting religious ecstasy and freedom from restraint, whether in actual worldly release or in the voice of the lover.
 His influence on Persian speakers appears in divination by his poems (somewhat similar to the Roman tradition of Sortes Vergilianae) and in the frequent use of his poems in Persian traditional music, visual art and Persian calligraphy.
-His tomb is located in his birthplace of Shiraz.
+His tomb is located in his birthplace of Shiraz and is regularly visited by locals.
 Adaptations, imitations, and translations of his poems exist in all major languages.